 The product ought to be promising, productive, and effective.
-Customers won’t buy an inefficient product even when you promote it heavily.
+Customers will only buy an efficient product when you promote it heavily.

 Your audience will acknowledge the marketing investments and strategies if the product has potential.

 The consumer pays the value to access or receive the product.
-Most of the marketing promotions stress the cost-effective pricing of the product.
+Most marketing promotions stress the cost-effective pricing of the product.

 Pricing depends on the various costs incurred during the development phase and the profit margins desired by the stakeholders.